kbenyattou/kbenyattou.github.io/pages/notes.markdown

 <ul>
     <li><a href="/assets/notes/ST202.pdf">ST202 Stochastic Processes</a> <img src="/assets/images/pdf-logo.png" class="icon">
-    <br>These notes introduce random walks, branching processes and formalise Markov Processes and follow the course I took at Warwick.
+    <br>These notes introduce random walks, branching processes and formalise Markov Processes, following the course I took at Warwick.
     </li>
 </ul>

 <ul>
     <li>
         <a href="/assets/notes/7CCM327BT_Benyattou.pdf">7CCM327BT MSc Topology</a> <img src="/assets/images/pdf-logo.png" class="icon">
-        <br>Used at King's College London by Prof. Igor Wigman during both the 2017-18 and 2018-19 academic years, this document covers point-set topology (continuity, connectedness, compactness) and serve as an introduction to algebraic topology (fundamental groups).
-At least 100 students have made use of them so far.
+        <br>Used at King's College London by Prof. Igor Wigman during both the 2017-18 and 2018-19 academic years, this document covers point-set topology (continuity, connectedness, compactness) and serves as an introduction to algebraic topology (fundamental groups).
+At least 100 students have made use of it so far.
     </li>
 </ul>